Towards relativistic generalization of collapse models: The non-Markovian model

-\textit{The non-Markovian model. ---} To arrive at a compact expression for the rate of energy for a general non-Markovian noise, we assume that the initial state $\hat\rho(0)$ has a definite particle number (like the thermal state).
+To arrive at a compact expression for the rate of energy for a general non-Markovian noise, we assume that the initial state $\hat\rho(0)$ has a definite particle number (like the thermal state).
 Then, we have

 where $\hat{\varphi}(x) := \hat{\varphi}_{+}(x)+\hat{\varphi}_{-}(x)$, with